njukenanli/DataBase-Project-Auction-Website/Readme.md

 Comment Function Completed!

-Buyers (should log in first) who won the auction can make comments and ratings on the deal they made.
+A Buyer (should log in first) who won the auction can make a comment and a rating on the deal they made.

 Other Users are able to see the comment on a sold item.

-Other Users are able to see all the comments on a seller's items sold and the average rating of a seller's items sold by clicking the url on the listing page which shows the detials of an item.
+Other Users are able to see all the comments on a seller's items sold and the average rating of a seller's items sold by clicking the url on the listing page which shows the details of an item.

 2024.11.09 17:00